Woodleigh has moved to a remote Continuous Learning Program

 An International Baccalaureate World School

-Woodleigh School is a place which affirms openness, independence, creativity, self-motivation and initiative; elements which you can sense as soon as you enter the school.
-Woodleigh School is entirely coeducational and committed to the belief that this is the only suitable setting to educate both boys and girls for adult life.
+Woodleigh School is a place that affirms openness, independence, creativity, self-motivation and initiative, elements which you can sense as soon as you enter the school.
+Woodleigh School is entirely coeducational and committed to believing that this is the only suitable setting to educate both boys and girls for adult life.

 We are the hub of a dynamic learning community.
 We are a forward-thinking, creative, contemporary school with academically rigorous programs and challenge in every part of the curriculum.
 At Woodleigh, students discover and follow passions, grow in a culture of mutual respect, cultural freedom and inclusion.

 A Woodleigh education provides more than just an excellent academic preparation for the future.
-It offers a journey of experiential learning and discovery which prepares each individual for the challenges of life beyond school.
-Today, students need more than just a strong academic base – they need transferable skills – adaptability, self-motivation and confidence.
-They need the ability to build strong relationships and work collaboratively, to solve problems creatively, to integrate and navigate new media literacies and think critically about issues at a local and global level.
+It offers a journey of experiential learning and discovery that prepares each individual for life's challenges beyond school.
+Today, students need more than just a solid academic base – they need transferable skills – adaptability, self-motivation and confidence.
+They need the ability to build strong relationships and work collaboratively, solve problems creatively, integrate and navigate new media literacies, and think critically about issues locally and globally.

 The responsibility of Pastoral Care at Woodleigh is of all staff but primarily of the classroom teacher who spends the most time with individual students.
 Support services within the area of pastoral care are the wider staff, administration team and the School counsellor.